 Give your skin the best chance of bouncing back by giving it the nutrients it needs.
 Aim to drink at least nine to 13 cups of water daily.
 Water keeps your skin hydrated, which protects its elasticity.
 Wear sunscreen every day of at least 15 SPF to protect your skin from sun damage.
+You may need a higher SPF if you are fair-skinned or older and already prone to wrinkles.
 Protein-dense foods such as cottage cheese, milk, legumes, tofu, lentils, seeds, nuts such as almonds, and seafood all contain collagen- and elastin-forming properties, as well as essential oils to help maintain healthy skin.

 Expectations and Surgery

 People often opt for surgery as a last resort, and sometimes it is required to improve the appearance of loose skin.
-Most experts suggest you give your skin at least two years to firm up before considering surgery, according to Columbia Health.
+The University of Texas Southwestern Medical Center urges patients to maintain their goal weight for three to six months before opting for surgery.
 The most common procedure is known as a neck lift, while others opt for liposuction to remove the fat causing a double chin.
-Consult your doctor about your options as well as noninvasive procedures that don’t require surgery.
+Consult your doctor about your options as well as noninvasive procedures that don't require surgery.

 - Columbia Health: "Weight Loss and Excess Skin"